Shanghai Jiao Tong University

 Course Workload: A minimum enrolment is 12 credits per semester and the maximum enrolment is 20 credits per semester.
 A maximum enrolment for Chinese Language courses is 8 credits.

 Exchange students can access courses offered by the UM-SJTU Joint Institute (University of Michigan and Shanghai Jiao Tong University).
-Students need to make it clear in their initial application to Global Learning that they would like to be considered for a place at the Joint Institute.
+Students need to make it clear in their initial application to Study Overseas that they would like to be considered for a place at the Joint Institute.
 Students take all their classes from the Joint Institute and study at the Joint Institute will be reflected on their transcript.
 The Joint Institute offers a full-English curriculum in Mechanical Engineering and Electric & Computer Engineering.
-For more information, see the UM-SJTU Joint Institute page.
+For more information about the program's course offerings, see the UM-SJTU Joint Institute page.

 Law students must have completed at least two years of undergraduate Law studies, or one year of graduate Law studies, at the home institution prior to participation in the exchange.

 SJTU offers 8 different dormitory buildings for exchange students.
 These dorms are located on the Minhang and Xuhui campuses.
 Facilities and fees vary for each type of dorm room.
-For information, see the SJTU Accommodation Page
+Due to the high demand, please be aware that SJTU cannot guarantee on-campus accommodation.
+For information, see the SJTU Accommodation Page.

 SJTU has five campuses including Xuhui, Minhang, Luwan, Qibao and Fahua, and offers plenty of advanced teaching and research equipment and facilities.
 And now, SJTU has a total of 7,827 teaching and administrative staff.
 Among whom 2,978 are full-time faculty members that include 722 full professors and 1,098 associate professors，including 33 academicians of the Academy of Sciences and Academy of Engineering and more than 40,000 students, including 20,000 undergraduate students, 22,931 graduate students, and approximately 5,000 international students, from over 80 different countries and regions.

-For information, see the Life at SJTU page
+For further information, see the Life at SJTU page

 Costs: For information about costs, see the SJTU Guide to Costs

-Health Insurance: For information about health insurance, see the <http://en.sjtu.edu.cn/about-sjtu/international-student-services/">SJTU Guide to Student Services.
+Health Insurance: For information about health insurance, see the SJTU Guide to Student Services.

 Semester I includes 18 teaching and examination weeks (the last 2 weeks are exam weeks) and 6 weeks for winter vacation.